2013 Texas A&M Aggies football team

 The 2013 Texas A&M Aggies football team represented Texas A&M University in the 2013 NCAA Division I FBS football season.
-They played their home games at Kyle Field.
+They played their home games at Kyle Field and their head coach was Kevin Sumlin.

 Texas A&M played 8 games at Kyle Field during the 2013 season.
 The last time Texas A&M played 8 games at home was 1919 when the Aggies were awarded the National Championship after finishing the season undefeated and unscored upon.

 The 2013 season featured the defending national champion Alabama Crimson Tide playing at Kyle Field in what was CBS' first game from that venue since 1989.

 Before the season

 Previous season

 In 2012, Texas A&M played their first season in the SEC.
 They started out unranked and lost their opener to No. 24 Florida.
 However, the Aggies bounced back and went on a five-game win streak, including victories over two SEC West teams – Arkansas and Ole Miss – and a win over No. 23 Louisiana Tech.
 They fell to No. 6 LSU in a close home game before winning their final five regular-season games, highlighted by an upset victory over the defending national champion, No. 1 Alabama in Tuscaloosa.
 The streak also included a victory over No. 17 Mississippi State.
-The 2012 season saw the rise of quarterback Johnny Manziel, who went on to win the 2012 Heisman trophy as the first freshman ever to do so.
+The 2012 season saw the rise of quarterback Johnny Manziel, who went on to win the 2012 Heisman Trophy as the first freshman ever to do so.
 The Aggies accepted an invitation to the 2013 Cotton Bowl Classic, in which they definitively handled old Big XII rival Oklahoma 41–13, and finished the season 11–2.

-2013 NFL Draft
+2013 NFL draft

-Five Texas A&M players were drafted in the 2013 NFL Draft.
+Five Texas A&M players were drafted in the 2013 NFL draft.

 After the draft, seven Aggies were signed as undrafted free agents.